 6. Your Linkedin Profile is Your Social Selling Card

-Once you have updated your profile, be sure to make use of LinkedIn’s cool communication and engagement tools – you create relationships using InMails, confirm a relationship using Connection Requests, and leverage a relationship using member Messages.
-Take full advantage of all these social selling tools.
+Once you have updated your profile, be sure to make use of LinkedIn’s cool communication and engagement tools – you create relationships using InMails, make them more personal with a personalized welcome message or by sending a personal connection request with a reason stated.